abhishekacharya-hub/daily-coding-practice/README.md

 ```

+ __XMLHttpRequest__ :

+XMLHttpRequest() is a built-in browser object that allows to make HTTP requests in JavaScript.
+XMLHttpRequest has two modes of operation: synchronous and asynchronous.

+__Fetch()__ :

+Fetch allows to make network requests similar to XMLHttpRequest.
+Fetch makes it easier to make asynchronous requests and handle responses better than with the older XMLHttpRequest.
+It is an improvement over the XMLHttpRequest API.
+The main difference between Fetch() and XMLHttpRequest() is that the Fetch API uses Promises, hence avoiding callback hell.

 __call stack__

 1.firstly the code get executed inside an environment is called as code execution contexts this follows the synchronous code execution pattern